-- QAHS was the winning school in the Gold Coast Science Competition Senior School division for the ninth year running.
+- QAHS was the winning school in the Gold Coast Science Competition Senior School division for the tenth year running.

-Student results included: 3 x 1st places, 4 x 2nd places, 5 x 3rd places and 2 x Highly Commended.
+Student results included: 4 x 1st Place, 4 x 2nd Place, 3 x 3rd Place and 2 x Highly Commended.

-- All Chemistry students took the Royal Australian Chemistry Institute (RACI) Chemistry Quiz with 46% of Year 10s, 67% of Year 11s and 72% of Year 12s obtaining a credit or better.
+- All Chemistry students took the Royal Australian Chemistry Institute (RACI) Chemistry Quiz resulting in 15 High Distinctions, 11 Distinctions and 13 Credits.

 - A number of medals were won by students involved in Science Olympiads for Biology, Chemistry and Physics.